imjasonh/spelling-bee/README.md

 ### Longest answers

-48 puzzles have an answer with 15 letters, all of which are 3-point answers.
+48 puzzles have an answer with 15 letters, all of which are three-point answers.

 ```
 7 unconsciousness